JairNeto1/Counter-App/README.md

 # Counter App

-### A smal project to exercise the basics concepts of the DOM.
+### A smal project to exercise the basics concepts of the DOM envents.

 ---